HOW TO WELD WITH A MIG WELDER

 MIG Welding on Sheet metal

 For thin sheet metal you’ll want to tack weld.
 Meaning you want to weld in small increments.
 As you increase your thickness of metal, you’ll want to also increase your voltage and wire feed.
-For thicker metal say 16 gauge and up you can run a contineous weld instead of tacking.

 PRACTICE WELDING

-Continue to practice by tack welding or spot welds.
+Continue to practice by tack welding or making spot welds.
 You can also use a copper backplate as a heat sink to help prevent blowouts.
 Use different thicknesses of material.
 Try butting, overlapping, and tree joints.

 RELATED POST